johnpeart/johnpeart.github.io/src/posts/share/2024-11-27-ukdiatf-gamma.md

 When it is possible to get certified, we will publish a final version of the 0.4 trust framework (replacing the pre-release).
 We expect certification will be possible from 2025, subject to accreditation having taken place.

-You can find out more about what's new in the 0.4 trust framework on the [OfDIA 'Enabling digital identity' blog](https://enablingdigitalidentity.blog.gov.uk/2024/11/25/announcing-the-gamma-0-4-trust-framework/), and [read the full publication on GOV.UK](https://www.gov.uk/government/collections/uk-digital-identity-and-attributes-trust-framework).
+You can find out more about what’s new in the 0.4 trust framework on the [OfDIA 'Enabling digital identity' blog](https://enablingdigitalidentity.blog.gov.uk/2024/11/25/announcing-the-gamma-0-4-trust-framework/), and [read the full publication on GOV.UK](https://www.gov.uk/government/collections/uk-digital-identity-and-attributes-trust-framework).